mylastnewemail/BADUSB/README.md

 This project include scripts that I have created for the Rubber Ducky by HAK5 and Malduino Elite by Maltronics

 Updates:
+TUESDAY 06 AUGUST 2019
+ - REVERSE-SHELL-INSTALLATION.txt update
+    - added alt-f4 function to close Command Line so the victim doesn't know the computer has been tampered with.
+(1600H)

 MONDAY 05 AUGUST 2019
  - added folder for scripts written in Ducky language (1300H)
     - added DISABLE-REALTIME-PROTECTION.txt, this script goes through windows defender and disables real-time protection(1300H)